kkaunda/spgf/README.md

 The set *J* is defined as follows *J* = (\...,−*p*<sub>n+2</sub>, −*p*<sub>n+1</sub>, −*p*<sub>n</sub>, *p*<sub>n</sub>, p<sub>n+1</sub>, *p*<sub>n+2</sub>, \...).
 Notice that since primes are
 infinite then by definition the structure T is also infinite.
-Ideally, the proof structures used by LEAN4 must reflect this property rather than relying on the proof not depending on this property being represented in the proof structures since there is no empirical analysis of the prime involved.
+The structures used by LEAN4 in defining *T* must reflect this property.

 **LEAN4 code**